Two more insanely good value wines from Trader Joe’s and who recommended them

 First of all, I want to apologize to those who are not near a Trader Joe’s store that sells wine (which actually is me now, but that is another story).
 I also want to apologize to those who are not in this country and don’t know anything about Trader Joe’s and their wine.
 Stick with me though, because I will still have worthwhile things to say to you.

-Sign up below for more great info!
-Trader Joe's and more!
+Sign up above for more great info!

-Sign up below for more great info!
-Trader Joe's and more! 〰️
+Sign up above for more great info! *****

 Even if you can’t buy Trader Joe’s wines, this will not be you with a face pressed against a window.